-You can find out if you have been made an offer of a place online, by visiting UCAS Track or MyEd.
+You can find out if you have been made an offer of a place, by visiting UCAS Track or MyEd.

 UCAS Track allows you to track the progress of your application and will tell you what decisions your chosen universities have made.

 After you apply, you will receive details of how to log on to MyEd.

 If you receive an offer, it is important to check MyEd regularly so that you know what steps you need to take next.